Card Game Double Deck Pinochle Strategy - by Example

 In the screenshot below, B-4 (West) has led with an ace, and their partner T-1000 in the East has followed with an ace.
 That's usually a bit surprising when it happens.

 Most players will not voluntarily waste an ace by sacrificing it in this way.
 It is better to only play aces in such a way that they win the trick.
-So when it happens, it is likely that your partner is trying to "tell" you something.- It may be an ace-on-ace leadback.
-This means that your partner knows for a fact that they have all the remaining aces in that suit.
-It is an encouragement to play a low card of the suit, so that your teammate can capture the trick using their ace.
+So when it happens, it is likely that your partner is trying to "tell" you something.

 If (1) or (2) are true, then you can pass the lead off to your partner by playing a low card in the leadback ace's suit.
 To elaborate: (1) If your partner has the remaining aces in that suit, then you can play a low card in that suit, knowing that your left-hand opponent (Adam in the screenshot above) cannot take the trick.
 (2) And if your partner has no more cards in that suit, then they can play a trump card, and take the lead that way.